 This grant is really a game changer for me in this period of my practice.
 It means for a period of time, I am not worried about the spinning wheels of presenting works to finance our home and family commitments and can proceed to the deep concentration that the development of new thinking requires.

 How important is 'time' to you, as an artist/creative professional?

 Time is the most important thing.
 Sitting with, working on, reframing, deepening understanding, all take this precious thing.
-One of my collaboraters, Cassie Lynch, is a researcher into the Nungyar concept of deep time: time and her associated tempos and framings are imperative within my research process.
+One of my collaborators, Cassie Lynch, is a researcher into the Nungyar concept of deep time: time and her associated tempos and framings are imperative within my research process.

 What are you most looking forward to over the months ahead?

 I am really looking forward to working out all the things that I do not yet know that I will encounter.
-I have a fantastic set of collaboraters, and processes and the task ahead will be to take the time and intensity of that time to allow the ideas/works to arise.
+I have a fantastic set of collaborators, and processes and the task ahead will be to take the time and intensity of that time to allow the ideas/works to arise.

 Where would like to see yourself at the end of this process?
 How do you anticipate your career will develop as a result?

-I hope at the end of this process that both I, my collaboraters, and my community of peers have developed some new ways of proceeding to intersect and influence key questions of our time.
+I hope at the end of this process that both I, my collaborators, and my community of peers have developed some new ways of proceeding to intersect and influence key questions of our time.